 Polar vortex victims include University of Iowa student, ex-city councilman, police officer and wife

-At least eight people -- including a college student and Indiana police officer -- are dead as a result of the bitter, record-breaking deep freeze brought on by the polar vortex that's slammed the Midwest most of the week.
+At least nine people -- including a college student and Indiana police officer -- are dead as a result of the bitter, record-breaking deep freeze brought on by the polar vortex that's slammed the Midwest most of the week.

 Though the National Weather Service said temperatures will "slowly begin to moderate," the bone-chilling cold on Thursday still shuttered schools and caused the U.S. Postal Service to suspend mail delivery in several states.
 Wind chills of negative 45 degrees Fahrenheit were reported Thursday morning in International Falls, Minnesota and minus 23 degrees in Minneapolis.
 Des Moines, Iowa reported a bitterly cold wind chill of minus 25 degrees and Chicago had a wind chill of negative 41 degrees just before sunrise.

-"The intense cold and wind that has gripped the Midwest, Great Lakes, and Ohio River Valley will begin moderating later this afternoon and evening," Fox News Senior meteorologist Janice Dean said Thursday.
+"The intense cold and wind that has gripped the Midwest, Great Lakes, and Ohio River Valley will begin moderating later this afternoon and evening," Fox News Senior Meteorologist Janice Dean said Thursday.
 "Wind chill warnings remain in effect through the afternoon."

 STRANGERS SURPRISE MISSOURI FAMILY LIVING WITHOUT HEAT IN POLAR VORTEX AFTER HEARING 'HEARTBREAKING' STORY